Managing Test Cases

 - Description — optional free-text note about what this case covers.

-Define the steps (see Editing Steps below).
+- Define the steps (see Editing Steps below).

-Click Create Application test case to save.
+- Click Create to save.

 Copying, Exporting, and Deleting